Algebraic Topology (S1 2025/2026)

 Prerequisites

-Basic knowledge of point-set topology, group theory, and abstract algebra is strongly recommended.
-Attendance of the M1 course Topologie et Algèbre will be helpful but not required.
+Basic knowledge of point-set topology, group theory, and abstract algebra is required.
+Attendance of the M1 course Topologie et Algèbre or equivalent is quite helpful but not required.
 We will review essential materials as needed.

 References